marcopeocchi/yt-dlp-web-ui/README.md

 A not so terrible web ui for yt-dlp.
 Created for the only purpose of *fetching* videos from my server/nas.

-Intended to be used with docker and in standalone mode. 😎👍

-Developed to be as lightweight as possible (because my server is basically an intel atom sbc).

-The bottleneck remains yt-dlp startup time.

 **Docker images are available on [Docker Hub](https://hub.docker.com/r/marcobaobao/yt-dlp-webui) or [ghcr.io](https://github.com/marcopeocchi/yt-dlp-web-ui/pkgs/container/yt-dlp-web-ui)**.

 ```sh